Even if you don’t live in a tropical climate, it’s possible to bring all the beauty of the tropics into your home at any time of the year.

 Fertilizing

 Fertilizing is necessary if you want your bonsai to remain lush and green.
-You can use a fertilizer formulated specifically for bonsai plants, or you can use a general-purpose liquid fertilizer.
+Keep your tree healthy by using a fertilizer formulated specifically for bonsai plants, or you can use a general-purpose liquid fertilizer.

 However, since your plant will be so small, it’s important that you only use it at half strength.
 It can be applied once a month or once every other month during the winter.